mrutkows/sbom-utility/README.md

 - Add a copy of the JSON schema file locally in the project under the structure `<format>/<spec>/<version>/schemas/<schema filename>`.
 - Assure only one `schema` object entry has the value `latest` set to `true`.
 This latest schema will be used when the SBOM being validated does not have a clear version declared <or> used with the `--force latest` flag (TODO).
+- If you have a customized or "variant" version of a schema (with the same format and version values) you wish to use for validation (e.g., an `ibm` version with added requirements or test an unrelased version), you can create an entry that has the same `vesion` as another entry, but also declare its `variant` name _(non-empty value)_.
+This value can be supplied on the commend line with the `--variant <variant name>` flag to force the validator to use it instead of the default _(empty variant value)_.

 **TODO**